Analysis | Why Big Central Banks Are Becoming Climate Warriors

 3. What came out of that speech?

-Two years later, Carney led some peers in creating the Network for Greening the Financial System, a group of now about 50 central banks and related groups that swap research and potential policy solutions.
-Its membership includes the People’s Bank of China, a climate leader, which also runs a substantial green program.
+Two years later, Carney and several peers created the Network for Greening the Financial System, a group that’s grown to about 50 central banks and related groups that swap research and potential policy solutions.
 In 2019, the group created a set of guidelines that urges peers to price in climate change risk when regulating financial companies and to invest with sustainability goals in mind for their own portfolios.
 To many, the mere fact that central banks are talking about the challenge is of huge significance.

 4. What are central banks doing?

-Each has its own approach, depending on their legal mandate and the priorities of the government that oversees them:
+Each has its own approach, depending on their legal mandate and their government’s priorities:

-• The People’s Bank of China, a more centralized authority, provides direct investment in sustainable projects, has encouraged issuance of green bonds, and even curbed loans to polluters.
+• The People’s Bank of China, a more centralized authority, provides direct investment in sustainable projects, encourages issuance of green bonds, and even curbs loans to polluters.

 • The Bank of Canada announced a research program on climate change at the end of 2019.